-- A. Applicants will have completed a baccalaureate degree from a regionally accredited U.S. or Canadian college or university by the time of enrollment.
-Applicants participating in special affiliated programs with LECOM and other exceptions to this policy will be considered on an individual basis, but in no case will an applicant be admitted who does not have at least 75 percent of the credits required for a baccalaureate degree from a college or university accredited by an agency recognized by the United States Department of Education. - B. Applicants must submit all MCAT scores.
-A minimum score of 497 on an exam taken within the past five (5) years is required.
-However, LECOM recognizes that alternative measures can be used to demonstrate the ability to handle its challenging curriculum and that GPA is more predictive of successful completion of medical school.
-Thus, LECOM has implemented the Academic Index Score, which uses undergraduate and graduate GPAs in formula calculation with ACT and/or SAT Critical Reading and Math scores.
-This Index may be used in consideration of offering interviews for applicants who have not taken the MCAT or do not have the minimum required score.
-The minimum required score for the AIS is 110.
+- A. Applicants will have completed 90 credit hours from a regionally accredited U.S. or Canadian college or university by the time of enrollment.
+Applicants participating in special affiliated programs with LECOM and other exceptions to this policy will be considered on an individual basis, but in no case will an applicant be admitted who does not have at least 75 percent of the credits required for a baccalaureate degree from a college or university accredited by an agency recognized by the United States Department of Education. - B. Applicants must take and submit Medical College Admission Test (MCAT) scores to the Application Service.
+MCAT scores older than three years will not be accepted.
+The average MCAT score of applicants matriculating into Podiatric Medical Schools is 495.
+In certain circumstances, an Academic Index Score (AIS) may be used as A screening tool.
+The AIS is calculated using either the ACT and undergraduate GPA, SAT and undergraduate GPA or using both the ACT, SAT and undergraduate GPA.
+The AIS will be calculated from official documents submitted directly to LECOM.
+The SPM will consider using the AIS in circumstances where due to the schedule of administering the MCAT, later in the academic year, when potential candidates were unable to take the MCAT or in circumstances where an applicant has competitive GPA's but A lower MCAT score.

-- C. Specific course requirements are as follows: - Biology: A minimum of eight semester hours, of which a minimum of two hours of laboratory work must be completed. - Inorganic Chemistry: A minimum of eight semester hours, including two semester hours of laboratory work. - Organic Chemistry: Organic 1 Four credits with one credit lab; Organic 2 Four credits with one credit lab (or a student may substitute 3 credits of Biochemistry for Organic 2). - Physics: A minimum of four semester hours, including one hour of laboratory work. - English: A minimum of six semester hours of composition and literature. - Behavioral Sciences: A minimum of six semester hours of courses in the behavioral sciences; i.e., psychology, sociology, or anthropology.
+- C. Specific course requirements are as follows: - Biology: A minimum of eight semester hours, of which a minimum of two hours of laboratory work must be completed. - Inorganic Chemistry: A minimum of eight semester hours, including two semester hours of laboratory work. - Organic Chemistry: Organic 1 Four credits with one credit lab; Organic 2 Four credits with one credit lab (or a student may substitute 3 credits of Biochemistry for Organic 2). - Physics: A minimum of eight semester hours, including two hours of laboratory work. - English: A minimum of six semester hours of composition and literature.